 Pastor Vernon M. Bryant is a native son of the city of Wilmington and Ezion-Mount Carmel United Methodist Church.
-Rev. Bryant received his call to ministry at an early age and he received his early training in ministry in at Ezion-Mount Carmel UMC which is his home church.
+Pastor Vern received his call to ministry at an early age and he received his early training in ministry at Ezion-Mount Carmel UMC which is his home church.

-In 2004 Rev. Bryant made history as the first black pastor appointed to St. Georges United Methodist Church in St. Georges, Delaware.
+In 2004 Pastor Vern made history as the first black pastor appointed to St. Georges United Methodist Church in St. Georges, Delaware.
 It was his and the church’s first Cross-Racial appointment.
 He served there for 9 years.
-He has served as the Senior Pastor of Ezion-Mount Carmel UMC since 2012.
+He served as the Senior Pastor of Ezion-Mount Carmel UMC for seven years.

-In addition to the pastoral ministry, Rev. Bryant also serves as a mentor to several candidates who are going through the ministry process in the United Methodist Church.
+In addition to the pastoral ministry, Pastor Vern also serves as a mentor to several candidates who are going through the ministry process in the United Methodist Church.
 He teaches the Candidacy Class for new candidates entering ministry.
-He served as the Chair of The Wilmington District Committee on Ordained Ministry, and former Chair of The Order of Elders.
-He currently serves as the Chair of The Methodist Action Program.
+He served as the Chair of The Wilmington District Committee on Ordained Ministry, and is the former Chair of The Order of Elders.
+He also served two years as the Chair of The Methodist Action Program.

-A graduate of Trinity College and Lancaster Theological Seminary, Rev. Bryant holds a D.Min in Pastoral Ministry, a Masters of Divinity, and a Bachelor’s of Arts in Pastoral Ministry.
+A graduate of Trinity College and Lancaster Theological Seminary, Pastor Vern holds a D.Min in Pastoral Ministry, a Masters of Divinity, and a Bachelor’s of Arts in Pastoral Ministry